 Termites cannot eat concrete.
 Because termites fit through tiny cracks in concrete, homeowners may think termites chewed through this tough barrier.

 TERMITE TREATMENT AND RENEWAL

 Homeowners should schedule termite inspections during three key times.
-First, prospective home buyers should consult a pest management group during the purchasing process.
+First, prospective home buyers should consult a pest control company during the purchasing process.
 An inspection can reveal termite damage, allowing for treatment and repairs during negotiation.
-Second, homeowners should schedule a professional inspection every 3 years.
-These inspections can stop an infestation early or prevent an infestation by advising changes to the home and landscaping.
-Third, anyone who has had a termite treatment in the past should schedule ongoing, preventative termite renewal.
+Second, if you had changes around your the home’s foundation that disrupted the soil and landscaping, you should have further inspections and may need to re-apply termite treatment.
+Third, homeowners should schedule a professional inspection with ongoing, preventative termite renewal every year.

 DIAL ONE Franklynn Pest Control

 Marcus Azzarello, President